© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Tower keep castle at Sutton Valence is a scheduled monument protected by Historic England under reference 1013537.
 View the official record →

-Sutton Valence Castle is a Norman keep built in the late twelfth century, standing prominently on a steep hilltop overlooking the Weald of Kent.
+Sutton Valence Castle is a Norman keep located in the village of Sutton Valence in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013537.

 Tower keep castle at Sutton Valence is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013537.